sap-tutorials/Tutorials/tutorials/cp-sdk-android-flows-kotlin/cp-sdk-android-flows-kotlin.md

 Try out the various features of the app.

 Congratulations!
 You have now converted a Java app to `Kotlin`.
-By finishing the tutorials in this mission you should have a better understanding of how the SAP Flows framework simplifies the code needed to onboard a user to the SAP Cloud Platform Mobile Services and interact with client policies.
+By finishing the tutorials in this mission you should have a better understanding of how the SAP Flows framework simplifies the code needed to onboard a user to the SAP Mobile Services and interact with client policies.

 [VALIDATE_1]
 [ACCORDION-END]